openSUSE/osem/CONTRIBUTING.md

 1. Want to know more?
 In our [wiki](https://github.com/openSUSE/osem/wiki) you can find more information about what is possible in our development environment, how we work with each other on github or other topics of interest for OSEM developers.

+## Note on SELinux

+If you experience build issues related to misisng files.
+This will be likely related to SELinux.
+Consider temporarily switching it to the permissive mode to eliminate this possiblity.

 ## How to contribute translations

 Please refer to our [translation guide](https://github.com/openSUSE/osem/wiki/Translation) in the wiki.